 Michael debunked the pole curse, thanks to his special amulet:

-"First of all, I had the brush of my daughter Gina Maria, the one I also had at the Nurburgring, on the day of my last victory, and that I had not brought to Monte Carlo.
-This brush does wonders.
-For having it here in Canada I had it sent in the mail.
-From Monte Carlo I went directly on holiday in the USA, there was no time to go from Switzerland to get it".
+"First of all, I had the hair brush of my daughter Gina Maria, the one I also had at the Nurburgring, on the day of my last victory, and that I had not brought to Monte Carlo.
+This hair brush does wonders.
+I had it sent by post to have it here in Canada.
+From Monte Carlo I went directly on holiday in the USA, there was no time to go to Switzerland to get it".

-"On the thirteenth, my lucky number.
+"Thirteen, my lucky number.
 I knew that tradition would end at the thirteenth Grand Prix.
 I tried so hard to get pole position, because I was sure he wouldn’t betray me this time.
-Then there was my wife Corinna, who watched live all five victories this year.
+Then there was my wife Corinna, who watched all five victories live this year.
 I mean, I was covered".

-That in Canada is the fortieth victory in career, to a single triumph from Senna:
+That in Canada is the fortieth victory of his career; he is a single triumph away from Senna:

 "I hope to join him soon".